 There are two major ways to obtain Digimon.
 The first is by capturing them with a special AI tool.
 The other is by hatching them from eggs known as Digitama.

 Digimon aren’t like the animals we are familiar with.
-Digimon have no gender, and they don’t reproduce.
+Digimon have no gender, and don’t reproduce.
 When a Digimon dies, it leaves behind data.
 Think of this data like a Digimon’s soul.
 This data moves through the Digital World and becomes a new Digimon somewhere else.
 It’s sort of like reincarnation, but there is still a lot we don’t know about Digimon ecology.

 The police radio crackles “We have a suspicious Digimon in sight!”